Note: Original post updated October, 2021

 Against his brother Frank’s opposition, Joe had been persuaded by Charles to provide illustrations for advertisements.
 His work for men’s clothing companies was blatantly homoerotic, but it made Leyendecker’s name a household word.
 The success of Joe and Charles as a team culminated in 25 years of illustrations for Arrow shirt collars, for which Charles was invariably the model.
 The “Arrow Collar Man” was soon the symbol of fashionable American manhood – the male equivalent of the Gibson girl.
 These Arrow shirt collar ads created a sensation.
 In the early 1920s the Arrow Collar Man drew 17,000 fan letters a month, along with gifts and marriage proposals.
 By 1918 Arrow collar sales topped $32 million.

 In 1923 brothers Frank and Joe had a falling out, and Frank’s life lapsed into a downward spiral.
 Unable to secure commissions on his own and unable to find a male partner, he succumbed to abuses of drugs and alcohol.
-Frank died of a drug overdose in 1924.
+Frank died of a drug overdose in 1924, reported by many as a suicide.

 Joe’s popularity and productivity reached its peak in the 1930s.
 Although Norman Rockwell blatantly copied Leyendecker's style and subject matter, Joe was undaunted.
 By that time his work had appeared on more than 300 covers of the Saturday Evening Post.
-However, during the 1940s Joe began to feel the ill-effects of heart disease.
+However, commercial photography was rapidly becoming the go-to medium for print advertising, and Joe's commissions began to dry up.
+About the same time, during the 1940s, Joe began to feel the ill-effects of heart disease.
 While sitting in his garden in New Rochelle in 1951, he suffered a heart attack in the presence of Charles and died in his lover’s arms.
 Soon thereafter Charles destroyed all correspondence between them, as requested by Joe, in order to conceal their private relationship from future scrutiny.
-Tragically, Charles died within a year after Joe’s demise.
+Charles had inherited half of Joe's estate but had to sell many of Leyendecker's original canvases in order to support himself.
+Tragically, Charles died in 1954, just three years after Joe’s demise.

 There is a wonderful collection of J.C.
 Leyendecker’s works in Newport, Rhode Island.
 The National Museum of American Illustration, housed in a gilded-era mansion on Bellevue Avenue known as Vernon Court, holds the largest collection of Leyendecker paintings in one place.
 The museum can be visited on Fridays, Saturdays and Sundays.
 Details at: